 In her book “Braving The Wilderness,” Brene Brown uses the word “BRAVING” as an acronym for defining and developing trust-filled relationships with everyone from kids to coworkers.
 Now, who doesn’t have trust issues and who doesn’t love a good acronym?

-As I was preparing for a Microsoft presentation I am giving at the end of next month, I was searching some of Brene’s BRAVING work to implement into my talk, and a ping came up telling me she was presenting in Seattle two nights hence.
+As I was prepared for a Microsoft presentation I gave a couple of years ago, I searched some of Brene’s BRAVING work to implement into my talk, and a ping came up telling me she was presenting in Seattle.

 The event was sold out, like immediately, and I believe I got the last remaining, insanely overpriced, back of the back balcony ticket available to all mankind.

 The show was at The Moore Theatre, a quaint folksy vintage theatre with perfect views from every seat.
 The venue was ideal because we ended up singing folksy/blues-grassy songs at the end.
 NOT KIDDING.
-Although she didn’t touch on the BRAVING content below as much as I would have liked, she did use one “rule to live by” that is my favorite part of her new publication.
+Although she didn’t touch on the BRAVING content below as much as I would have liked, she did use one “rule to live by” which was my favorite part of her latest publication at that time.

 Wouldn’t that be wonderful if we had “hard backs” when dealing with subjects that need a spine, “soft fronts” when connecting with people different or difficult, and “wild hearts” when chasing after our lives in the most adventurous way possible!